xliu117/Leetcode/Facebook/LC426. Convert Binary Search Tree to Sorted Doubly Linked List/readme.md

 The figure below shows the transformed BST.
 The solid line indicates the successor relationship, while the dashed line means the predecessor relationship.

+ ## Summary

+ ### Thoughts:

+1. In this problem, we use DFS + recursion to implement the inorder traversal on the binary search tree(left - node - right).

+//left
+helper(node.left)

+//node
+the things we do for node

+//right
+helper(node.right)

+2. initialize two nodes: Node fist = null, last = null.

+when DFS reachs the left-down node, first = node, last = node. when it's traversing in the tree, update Node last, connect each node in the tree by last.right = node, node.left = last, last = node.

+3. when finish the traversal, connect the node last and first to make linked list to a circle

+last.right = first;
+first.left = last.

+### Complexity

+time O(n) it traverse all the nodes in the tree one time space O(1)